The Dog Friendly Map

 Last Updated:

-→ Pubs & Bars: Ashbourne is a “proper walk, then proper pub” kind of place.
-After cobbled-street mooching or a Peak District stomp, pick a pub where dogs are welcome inside and everyone can reset.
-Think old beams, good drinks, and a dog who flops down like they personally conquered Dovedale.
+Ashbourne is a “proper walk, then proper pub” kind of place.
+After cobbled-street mooching or a Peak District stomp, The Okeover Arms and The Waterloo Inn, Biggin are exactly where you want to land — old beams, good drinks and a dog flopping down like they personally conquered Dovedale.

 Mini Itinerary 1: 🐾 Cobbled Streets Wander + Independent Shop Mooch + Coffee Reset (1–3 hours)